Harshit0143/MTL458-Operating-Systems/README.md

 # MTL458-Operating-Systems
 Course assignments of MTL458 (Operating Systems)
-Use `run,sh` in the respective folders to run the code.
+Use `run.sh` in the respective folders to run the code.